phorton1/base-apps-artisan/docs/jquery.md

 - jquery.js - three, the base copy 3.7.1, and one in each jqeury_ui folder
 - jquery-ui.js - two
 - jquery-structure.css - two
-- et-fucking-cetera
+- et-cetera

 Are they the same?
 Probably.
 Do I have to prove it?
-Well, on my first attempt to compare jquery.js I got a lot of changes that appear to be superflous ...
+Well, on my first attempt to compare jquery.js I got a lot of changes that appear to be superflous ... maybe they're different versions.
+Who knows.

 And if I ever desire to 'boil it down', then I am creating the same problem in the future.
-Rebuilding ALL of this when some little fucking bug pops up on some module.
+Rebuilding ALL of this when some little bug pops up on some module in the future.